Germany–India relations: Bilateral trade

+Bilateral trade in goods and services amounted to US$51.23 billion in 2024-25, with Germany remaining India’s largest trading partner within the European Union and accounting for about one-fourth of India’s total trade with the EU.
+Trade in services grew by 12.5 percent during the year, reaching a record US$16.65 billion.

 Development cooperation

 Germany has been providing development aid to India since the 1950s.
 With German support, the steel plant in Rourkela was built in the 1950s.
 Germany also helped with agricultural modernization and the Green Revolution in India.
 Both countries cooperate in the Indo-German Energy Forum since 2006 for the funding of energy projects.
-Priority areas are Renewable energies and Energy efficiency.
+Priority areas are renewable energies and energy efficiency.

 In 2022, Germany provided India with development aid amounting to almost 987 million euros.
 Focus areas are poverty reduction and environmental protection.
 In 2022, Germany pledged 10 billion euros to India for the expansion of renewable energy by 2030.

 In May 2022 both countries agreed to work on development projects in third-world countries (Triangular Development Cooperation).

 Migration

 Indians are one of the fastest growing groups of foreigners in Germany.
 The number of Indian migrants in Germany has risen sharply in recent years.
 In 2022, there were around 210,000 Indian citizens living in Germany, up from less than 100,000 in 2016.
+By 2026 the Indian diaspora in Germany had increased to 322,000.

 In the 1950s and 1960s, many Indian men came to Germany to study, most of them in engineering.
 Some of them returned to India, most of them stayed in Germany to work.
 In the late 1960s, many Catholic Malayali women from Kerala were brought to Germany by German Catholic institutions.
 They mostly worked as nurses in hospitals.
+In 1970 there were around 8000 Indians in Germany.

 At the beginning of the new millennium, the Schröder government introduced a special German Green Card for Indian IT workers.
 In 2022, the two countries concluded a migration agreement that makes it easier for Indian skilled workers to immigrate to Germany.
 The migration and mobility agreement was signed to make it easier for Indians to enter Germany to work, study or begin training in the country.
 Waiting times and the bureaucratic burden of visa applications will be reduced.
+The introduction of the EU Blue Card in Germany in 2012 resulted in a significant increase in Indian migration.

+According to a 2024 study by Bertelsmann Stiftung the German economy needs to bring in 288,000 international workers per year to address labour market and shrinking workforce woes.
+In a first, Germany has released a "Skilled Labour Strategy" for India on 16 October 2024.